a806621313/INSA_4IF_WebSemantique/readme.md

 Contributions to the project are made in the `/project/` folder.

+The `/project/` folder is the root of a Java Maven Web Application configured to be deployed on a Tomcat server.

 #### Coding Conventions

 This project will observe Google's coding standards for code written in Java, JavaScript and HTML/CSS :